amnotpopichu/CV-2025/final_project/README.md

 Lets break it down:
 We are first concerned with the y side of things, so by splicing the array to only contain everything from the bottom 2/3 to the very bottom, we effectivly only keep the bottom third.
 The same is with the x, where we take only the center third by cutting out the rest.

+With respect ot image processing, the code is simple.
+We start by converting the image to a grayscale image, from there convert it to black and white, given the argument threshold.
+From this, if it is below this threshold, it will turn the pixel white, and if greater, will turn it black.
+From this, we can now run line detection on it.

 # Step __: Line Detection

 # Reflection